balihb/P-EADCA/README.md

 ## III.
 World Model (Determinism)

-If existence can be assumed, then its operation is deterministic.
+If existence can be assumed, then its operation is deterministic[^1].
 The universe (if such exists) operates according to rules, and every event is the outcome of these rules.
 The probabilistic nature of quantum mechanics does not imply free will but merely describes statistically distributed deterministic processes.

 ---